 Image: K-110059.
 USS Thomaston (LSD-28) in San Diego Bay, California, August 20, 1975.
 U.S. National Archives Photograph.

-A model of Thomaston can be found in the America's Wars in Vietnam section of the National Museum of the U.S. Navy (Cold War Gallery).
+A model of Thomaston was on display in the America's Wars in Vietnam section of the National Museum of the U.S. Navy (Cold War Gallery), Bldg.
+70, until 2022.